Anneleen Michiels, PhD

 "The experience was highly impactful.
-First, I have learned much from my colleagues in the United States about methods of teaching as well as researching.
+First, I have learned much from my colleagues in the United States about methods of teaching as well as research.
 I was also able to improve and practice the English language in an academic environment.
-The best parts of the visit were the contact with the undergraduate students and the strengthening professional relationships, particularly with Dr. Isabel Soteros and Dr. Ran Subramanian."
+The best parts of the visit were the contact with the undergraduate students and the strengthening of professional relationships, particularly with Dr. Isabel Botero and Dr. Ram Subramanian."

 (translated from Spanish)

 "I visited the center because I wanted to perform my doctoral research stay at the Family Enterprise Center.
 I was in the third year of the doctoral program in business science at the University of Murcia in Spain, and I had planned during my studies to visit a recognized family business center in a foreign country.

 "My special interest in this center was due to the role it played at Stetson University, something about which I wanted to learn more.
 It was also a great opportunity to work with Dr. Isabel Botero.
 Beyond being the director of the center at that time, Dr. Botero is recognized in the field of family enterprise for her many contributions to research.
 Some of these contributions related to my dissertation.